Table of contents: Removal ↓ Installation ↓

-Cars with a gasoline engine
+Cars with gasoline engines

 1. Remove the cap from the coolant expansion tank.